StrangeBeeCorp/TheHive-feedback/README.md

-## TheHive 5 issues
+## TheHive 5 Feedback

-This repository is dedicated to gather issues about TheHive v5.
+This repository is dedicated to gather feedback and issues about TheHive v5.
 For issues concerning TheHive v4 or v3, go to [the opensource repository](https://github.com/TheHive-Project/TheHive).